FAQs - Distinguished Communicator Program

 You can do Independent C-I Course Contracts on any course, as long as the instructor is willing to work with you.
 Sometimes, you are doing communication-intensive work within the class, but for one reason or another, the class is not certified.
 Other times, by simply doing an additional project in the course, you can make it C-I. Either way, you can use C-I Contracts to earn needed credits.

 If my schedule doesn’t enable me to make the CxC workshops, how can I fulfill the three workshop requirement?

 You can get credit for other relevant activities to fulfill this requirement, but substitutions must be approved by your CxC Rep. In order to receive credit you must submit a Workshop Reflection Form.

 You will submit your Public Portfolio Final Draft to CxC the semester before you graduate for an assessment.
 After receiving feedback, you will make final edits to your portfolio, turn in the final version of your portfolio, and turn in additional Private Documents at the beginning of your last semester for a final assessment.

 What is the deadline for all of my final materials?

 This is a progressive program, and you should meet a variety of milestones each year to stay on track.
 There are deadlines for various components your last four semesters.
 Refer to the Personal Tracking Form individual requirements section for more info.

-You should meet with your Faculty Advisor at least once a semester to make sure you are on the path for being certified.
-To meet with your CxC representative, you should sign up for 1 housekeeping meeting per year.
+You should meet with your Faculty Advisor at least once a semester to make sure you are on the path for completing the program.
+To meet with your CxC representative, you should sign up for one housekeeping meeting per year.